Eindhoven: Music and theatre

-The Effenaar is a popular music venue and cultural center in Eindhoven, and is located at the Dommelstraat.
+The Effenaar is a popular music venue and cultural centre in Eindhoven, and is located at the Dommelstraat.

 In 1992, the Muziekcentrum Frits Philips was opened as a stage for classical and popular music in Eindhoven, reviewed by critics as a concert hall with acoustics that rival the best halls in Europe.
 Before that, Philips sponsored the POC.

 Parktheater Eindhoven is Eindhoven's stage for opera, cabaret, ballet etc. Opened in 1964, it has received over 250,000 visitors every year.
 With its 1,000 m2 it has one of the largest stages in the Netherlands.
 With a major renovation ending in 2007, the new Parktheater will receive an estimated 300,000 visitors a year.

 Eindhoven's Plaza Futura is now a cinema featuring cultural movies, lectures and special cultural events.

 Especially for students, Studium Generale Eindhoven organizes "socially, culturally and intellectually formative events".
 From within the student body, two Tunas provide entertainment from time to time at university and city events: Tuna Ciudad de Luz (Tuna of the City of Light) and the ladies tuna La Tuniña.

 The general music and theatre scene in Eindhoven (in the broadest sense) is supported by a foundation called PopEi.
 The purpose of this foundation is to support artistic groups with facilities, especially rehearsal stages and areas (housed in the old Philips location of Strijp-S) but also storage facilities.
 PopEi also provides a working environment for groups (through cafeteria facilities in Strijp-S, so groups can have real working days) and provides some logistical support for organizing events.

 Recreation

-Eindhoven has a lively recreational scene.
-For going out, there are numerous bars on the Market square, Stratumseind (Stratum's End) which is the largest pub-street in the Netherlands, Dommelstraat, Wilhelmina square and throughout the rest of the city.
-In addition to the more culturally oriented Plaza Futura, there are three cinemas in the centre of town ("Servicebioscoop Zien", "Vue" and Pathé Eindhoven, which offers THX sound, IMAX screens and 3D movie viewing).
+Eindhoven has several recreational venues.
+Bars and pubs are located in areas including the Market square, Stratumseind, Dommelstraat and Wilhelmina Square.
+Stratumseind has a concentration of pubs and bars.
+The city centre also includes Plaza Futura and several cinemas, including Servicebioscoop Zien, Vue and Pathé Eindhoven (which includes THX sound, IMAX screens and 3D screenings).

 Eindhoven also hosts a large number of cultural and entertainment-oriented festivals.
 The biggest festivals in Eindhoven are: